-7. Air Mattress & Air Pump
+7. Air Mattress and Air Pump

 Who enjoys sleeping on solid ground?
 Not us!
 If you want to camp in comfort bring along an air mattress — and don’t forget the air pump.
-The air pump will also be key to saving your breath when blowing up your floaties for a day at the lake!
+The air pump will also be key to save your breath when blowing up your floaties for a day at the lake!

 Keep your food and drinks cold and safely stored with coolers.
 There are various cooler options you can browse on Flipp to select the one that is right for you and a size that makes sense for the duration of your camping trip.